theodoremoreland/WebCaesar/README.md

 ## Overview

-Encrypt and decrypt text using Caesar's cipher.
-Supports multiple languages.
+This web application allows the user to encrypt and decrypt text using Caesar's Cipher.
+The application supports the following features:

+-   Upload text as `.txt` file
+-   Download text as `.txt` file
+-   Automatically decrypt Caesar Cipher encrypted text (works across multiple languages)
+-   Manually decrypt or encrypt text (works across multiple languages)

+### Supported languages include:

+-   English
+-   Spanish
+-   French
+-   Portuguese
+-   German
+-   Italian
+-   Russian
+-   Basque
+-   Latvian
+-   Dutch

-_This program was created for a homework assignment at LaunchCode's Lc101 (2018)._
+_This program was created for a homework assignment at LaunchCode's Lc101 (2018) that I have since then updated._

 ## Technologies Used